Watch the T-33 Ace Maker Fly Through Star Wars Canyon

 More than 7,000 T-33s were built, and since its introduction, the jet has been flown to help train more jet pilots than any other training aircraft type in history.
 Even the world famous USAF “Thunderbirds” used T-33s once upon a time, serving as the team narrator’s aircraft and being the VIP / Media ride aircraft in the 1950s and 1960s.

-Approximately 65 T-33s are currently flying in private hands today.
+As of mid-2023, 65 T-33s are flying in private hands.
 Many are also on display at museums around the world.